 - Learn ways to cope if any symptoms emerge again

-- Treating other issues related to the traumatic experience like anxiety, depression, or abusing drugs and alcohol
+- Treating other issues related to the traumatic experience like anxiety and depression

 Psychotherapy for Trauma

 - Cognitive therapy– This form of talk therapy helps to recognize the cognitive patterns that keep you stuck, such as thinking negatively about yourself and the risk belief of something traumatic happening again.
 With PTSD, cognitive therapy is usually combined with exposure therapy.

 - Exposure therapy-This form of behavioral therapy helps patients safely face both memories in frightening situations so you can cope with them effectively.
 Exposure therapy is especially helpful for nightmares and flashbacks.
 One approach uses for sure reality programs that allow patients to reenter the environment in which they experienced trauma.

 - Eye movement desensitization and reprocessing (EMDR)-EMDR consolidates exposure therapy with a series of guided eye shifts that help patients process traumatic memories and change their reactions.

 Everybody dealing with PTSD and the effects of trauma are examined to determine which kind of trauma and PTSD treatment suits their needs first.

 Your therapist helps develop stress management skills to handle stressful scenarios adequately and cope with other stress in your life.
 These approaches can help you gain control of perpetual fear after encountering traumatic events.
 Between you and your mental health specialist, you can discuss which form of therapy or combination best suits your needs.

 Medications for Trauma

 Several forms of medications can help with PTSD symptoms which include: